youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2024-05-29  52/ 74 Win32 EXE  executable.2488.exe
 ```

+__On the 2021-01-07 at 03:37:24 the attacker successfully implanted a malicious remote access tool on the filesystem.__

-With the av down, we see the successful creation of mimikatz.exe :
+With the Anti-virus down, we see the successful connetion of user "arthur", the creation of the file "mimikatz.exe" and an entry into the Shimcache :

 ```bash
 timeline.csv